pravega/charts/charts/bookkeeper/README.md

 ```
 where:
 - **[RELEASE_NAME]** is the release name for the bookkeeper chart
-- **[VERSION]** can be any stable release version for bookkeeper from 0.5.0 onwards
+- **[VERSION]** can be any stable chart version for bookkeeper from 0.5.0 onwards
 - **[ZOOKEEPER_HOST]** is the zookeeper service endpoint of your zookeeper cluster deployment (default value of this field is `zookeeper-client:2181`)
 - **[NAMESPACE]** is the namespace in which you wish to deploy the bookkeeper cluster (default value for this field is `default`) The bookkeeper cluster must be installed in the same namespace as the zookeeper cluster.

->Note: If we provide [RELEASE_NAME] same as chart name, cluster name will be same as release-name.
+> Note: If we provide [RELEASE_NAME] same as chart name, cluster name will be same as release-name.
 But if we are providing a different name for release(other than bookkeeper in this case), cluster name will be [RELEASE_NAME]-[chart-name].
 However, cluster name can be overridden by providing `--set  fullnameOverride=[CLUSTER_NAME]` along with helm install command.

 This command deploys bookkeeper on the Kubernetes cluster in its default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

->Note: If the operator version is 0.1.3 or below and bookkeeper version is 0.9.0 or above, you would need to set the JVM options as shown below.
+> Note: If the operator version is 0.1.3 or below and bookkeeper version is 0.9.0 or above, you would need to set the JVM options as shown below.
 ```
 helm install [RELEASE_NAME] pravega/bookkeeper --version=[VERSION] --set zookeeperUri=[ZOOKEEPER_HOST] --set pravegaClusterName=[PRAVEGA_CLUSTER_NAME] -n [NAMESPACE] --set 'jvmOptions.extraOpts={-XX:+UseContainerSupport,-XX:+IgnoreUnrecognizedVMOptions}'
 ```